 When your air conditioner’s heat transfer process is disrupted by any of the above mishaps, the AC evaporator coil super-cools, and freezes solid.
 You’ll see moisture (condensation) on the coil as it freezes.

 Moore Mechanical can help you find out why your AC is frozen and how to fix it—fast.
-Dial 925-307-6479 or contact us online to speak to our NATE-certified HVAC technicians.
+Contact us online to speak to one of our expert HVAC technicians.
+To schedule an AC tune-up or AC repair in the East Bay, give us a call at 925-307-6479.

 Tips to Troubleshoot an AC Coil Freeze